lambnoah99/routeGuards/Readme.md

 }
 ```

-Now we need two Buttons in the Template for the User.
-We want to display the Login button only when the user isn't logged in and vice versa, so we use `*ngIf` to do that.
+Now we need two Buttons in the Template for the User to login.
+We want to display the Login button only when the user isn't logged in and vice versa, so we use the `*ngIf` directive to do that.
 <br>

 `login.component.html`